Absynth-Vibe-Coding/Comfy-UI-Nodes/Absynth-VST/readme.md

 1. Use Sample Robot
 2. Use the Table in the Workflow to put your Samples on the Keyboard where they should be
 3. Export Drumkit in Sample Robot as .sfz
-4. Import Drumkit in Serum2 .sfz
+4. Import Drumkit in Serum2 into Wavetable as .sfz
 5. Save Serum 2 Preset in Cubase... as .vstpreset
 6. Put the .vstpreset in the absynth-vst node folder Presets like the synth presets.
 7. In the node select Serum 2 and select your Drumkit Preset